 Climate-related exposures could have a positive or negative impact on the strength of the Scheme sponsor's covenant.
-Therefore, EY has begun to include climate-related matters in the covenant advice provided to the Trustee.
+Therefore, EY provides climate-related matters in the covenant advice provided to the Trustee.

-EY will work in conjunction with the Trustee, the Scheme's other advisers and the Scheme's OCIO to assist the Trustee in producing the Scheme's TCFD report on an annual basis, in line with TCFD requirements.
+EY works in conjunction with the Trustee, the Scheme's other advisers and the Scheme's OCIO to assist the Trustee in producing the Scheme's TCFD report on an annual basis, in line with TCFD requirements.